Donato History, Family Crest & Coats of Arms

 Donato Settlers in United States in the 20th Century

-- Angela Donato, aged 58, who emigrated to the United States from Castrovillari, Italy, in 1902
+- Angela Donato, aged 58, who immigrated to the United States from Castrovillari, Italy, in 1902

 - Alberto Donato, aged 16, who landed in America from Poutyrande, Italy, in 1907

-- Alfonso Donato, aged 16, who emigrated to the United States from Pianopoli, Italy, in 1909
+- Alfonso Donato, aged 16, who immigrated to the United States from Pianopoli, Italy, in 1909

 - Alfonso Donato, aged 16, who landed in America from Pionopoli, Catanzaro, Italy, in 1909

 - Adelina Donato, aged 16, who landed in America from Italy, in 1911

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

 Contemporary Notables of the name Donato (post 1700) +